 Form fields aren't displaying properly, such as checkboxes and text fields showing as empty boxes.

-If you're still having problems you can enable Debugging Mode, which will make DomainMOD start logging your actions and errors.
-This can help us troubleshoot your issue.
+If you're still having issues you can enable Debugging Mode, which will make DomainMOD start logging your actions and errors, which can help us troubleshoot your issue.

-No sensitive information gets stored in the logs.
+No sensitive information gets stored in the debugging log.
 Passwords, API keys, and other sensitive information is replaced with asterisks, so we will never be able to view your private data.

 To enable Debugging Mode: